 The importance of human relationships both in creating and in resolving problems is a central element in our treatment model.
 Symptoms may be seen as an effort, in many cases, to communicate something essential about the trouble.
 Respecting patients’ authority in their own lives, including in the treatment process, is critical.
 We provide a range of opportunities for people to develop new insights and new strategies for lasting change.

 People often leave Riggs feeling more accepting of themselves and others.
 They have greater freedom to work, play and love.
 In addition, they have learned new methods for overcoming obstacles that may arise in the future.

 A Psychodynamic Approach to Clinical Care

-Balancing the clinical work is a novel activities program in which working artists provide instruction in painting, ceramics, woodworking, theater and other artistic forms.
-Patients can also work in the pre-school, the greenhouse or in various jobs in the work program.
+Balancing the clinical work is a novel Activities Program in which working artists provide instruction in painting, ceramics, woodworking, theater and other artistic forms.
+Patients can also work in the Nursery School, the greenhouse or in various jobs in the work program.
 Each person works with staff to find the combination of services and activities suited to them.
 No two treatments are exactly alike.

 For some individuals who don’t respond to standard psychiatric methods, optimal treatment requires a different approach.
 In every facet of the program at Riggs, we apply these basic principles:

 - Relationships are central in human life.

 - Symptoms have meaning that can be understood.